 Q. Can I complete the Master of Information Studies (MISt) degree online?

-No. The MISt is a campus-based program with face-to-face teaching and learning at McGill University in downtown Montreal.
+No. The MISt degrees are campus-based programs with face-to-face teaching and learning at McGill University in downtown Montreal.

 Q. I am enrolling in the MISt program.
 Can I take courses from another McGill department or institution related to my field of study?

-With approval and following School guidelines, students may take up to 4 courses (12 credits) of graduate-level courses outside of SIS. > More information about external electives
+With approval (see required permission form here) and following School guidelines, students may take up to 4 courses (12 credits) of graduate-level courses outside of SIS. > More information about external electives

 Q. I want to transfer credits from another degree into the MISt.
 Is this possible?

 In special cases, credit for appropriate courses previously taken outside the School at another ALA-accredited masters program in the area of library and information studies may be transferred to the MISt programs, but only with the approval of the MISt Program Director, and only if negotiated at the time of admission to the program.
 As a rule, no more than one-third of the McGill program course work (not thesis or project) can be credited with courses from another university.

 Prior to admission to the program, transfer credits must be approved by Dr. Kimiz Dalkir, MISt Program Director.
 Requests for transfer credits will only be considered at the time of admission to the MISt program.

 Q. I'm a student in another McGill program/at another institution.
 Can I take one or more courses from the School of Information Studies without being enrolled in the MISt program?